Programme Code: T100 BA/CHMC

-Students under advanced entry do not take Elementary Modern Chinese Language I (101) and Elementary Modern Chinese Language II (102), but take instead 30 credits of Modern Chinese (Special Course in Chinese III or higher) (CORE) and an open option module.
+Students under advanced entry do not take Chinese 101: Elementary Modern Chinese Language I and Chinese 102: Elementary Modern Chinese Language 2, but take instead 30 credits of Modern Chinese (Chinese 3 or higher) and an approved open option module.

 Year 2: Year Abroad

 Please see Year Abroad, Under the Teaching & Learning Tab for more information.

 Students in this year take 120 credits, with a minimum of 90 credits from the approved syllabus.